biomedia-mira/blast-ct/README.md

 # Usage with examples

-If you wish to follow along with working examples please run the following in your bash console:
+Please run the following in your bash console to obtain an example data that we use to illustrate the usage of our tool in the following:
 ```
 mkdir blast-ct-example
 cd blast-ct-example